horup/first-rs/thoughts.md

+maybe map should just be an array of entities, including walls, monsters, etc. maybe a grid is not needed. this would atlest be flexible.

 Maybe i need an intro and a menu?

 I need a way to despawn all entities based on some premise.